MicrosoftDocs/windows-itpro-docs/devices/hololens/hololens-public-preview-apps.md

 ---
 # Get ready to preview new modern workplace apps

-Microsoft has just announced two new modern workplace apps coming to HoloLens: Remote Assist and Layout.
+Microsoft has just announced two new modern workplace apps coming to HoloLens: Microsoft Remote Assist and Microsoft Layout.

 On May 22, 2018, these apps will be available to download and distribute across your organization as part of a public preview.
 In the meantime, here's what you need to know to prepare for the public preview of each app, to make sure your roll-out is smooth and seamless.

-## Remote Assist
+## Microsoft Remote Assist

-Remote Assist supports collaboration in mixed reality to solve problems faster.
+Microsoft Remote Assist supports collaboration in mixed reality to solve problems faster.
 Firstline workers can collaborate remotely with heads-up, hands-free video calling, image sharing, and mixed reality annotations.
 They can share what they see with an expert, while staying hands-on to solve problems and complete tasks together, faster.

 Below, you'll find the technical requirements you'll need to meet in order to distribute Remote Assist throughout your organization when it's available on May 22, 2018.